Israel sees future drone threat from Lebanon, Gaza

 Israel is itself a world leader in drone technologies and has used the vehicles extensively in combat.

 Uzi Rabin, an Israeli aerospace expert, said Israel's Iron Dome and Patriot missile interceptors were capable of shooting down most drones.
-Israel is separately developing Iron Beam, a laser system for vaporising short-range mortar bombs and says it also will be able to destroy small drones.
+Israel is separately developing Iron Beam, a laser system for vaporizing short-range mortar bombs and says it also will be able to destroy small drones.

 Shohat said the guerrillas' drones would range from radio-controlled model airplanes weighing a few kilos to large drones with payloads of hundreds of kilos.

 Another air force officer said Shohat was referring to drones carrying explosives and designed to crash into targets.

 The reference to the heavier kind of vehicle, suggested Israel believes that Lebanon's Hezbollah group will receive such drones from Iran.

 Hezbollah, Hamas and other Islamist militias have fired thousands of rockets at militarily superior Israel in previous conflicts, but have made scant use of drones.

 Shohat, however, said at the conference, organized by the INSS think tank, that drones were now part of enemy guerrilla strategies.